Kong/terraform-provider-kong-gateway/docs/resources/plugin_oas_validation.md

 Optional:

 - `allowed_header_parameters` (String) List of header parameters in the request that will be ignored when performing HTTP header validation.
 These are additional headers added to an API request beyond those defined in the API specification.
 For example, you might include the HTTP header `User-Agent`, which lets servers and network peers identify the application, operating system, vendor, and/or version of the requesting user agent.
 - `api_spec` (String) The API specification defined using either Swagger or the OpenAPI.
 This can be either a JSON or YAML based file.
 If using a YAML file, the spec needs to be URI-Encoded to preserve the YAML format.
+Not Null
 - `api_spec_encoded` (Boolean) Indicates whether the api_spec is URI-Encoded.
 - `custom_base_path` (String) The base path to be used for path match evaluation.
 This value is ignored if `include_base_path` is set to `false`.
 - `header_parameter_check` (Boolean) If set to true, checks if HTTP header parameters in the request exist in the API specification.